 It is still like this, so there are many prickly pears to be had all through the summer months.
 You can find them everywhere, but take care about their sharp spines.
 They are delicious so try at least one.

 I’m not suggesting that you relocate to Kardamyli, as it is now crawling with tourists thanks to being made famous by Fermor, who is doubtless turning in his grave because of what Kardamyli has become.
 In summer you have to walk on the road as the narrow pavements are overcrowded.

 However, there are many quieter villages where you could buy a retirement property.

 Where are the best places to buy in the Peloponnese?

 Mani and Lakonia

 The landscape of Mani and Lakonia is dotted with stone towers, some dating back to Byzantine times.
-At the time of writing, there are several stone towers for sale from 200,000 Euros upwards.
-You can pick up a stone ruin for 80,000 euros.
-Then there’s one with a tower on the market for 40,000.
+At the time of writing, there are several stone towers for sale from 145,000 Euros upwards.
+You can pick up a charming stone house from as little as 39,000 euros.

 Read the Emigration Guide to find out everything you need to know about buying overseas.